frisinacho/big-data-processing-spark-y-scala/proyecto/data-simulator/src/main/README.md

 ## Speed Layer
 ### Streaming Package
-This package contains both the `StreamingJob` file, as well as it's implementation.
+This package contains both the `StreamingJob` file, as well as its implementation.

 The Speed Layer will match live information coming from Kafka with stored information on a PostgreSQL database to enrich a dataset, and process this computed data to store them back both to another Postgres tables as well as in *Parquet* (segregated by **year**, **month**, **day** and **hour**).